Becoming a Master of Fasting

-So you are comfortable with intermittent fasting and following a schedule similar to 16/8.
+So you are comfortable with intermittent fasting and following a schedule similar to 16/8 or even an 18/6 protocol.
 This is now part of your life and you are enjoying benefits.
 Fat loss, more energy, mind clarity and less cravings.
 Congratulations, this is a great achievement!

 Incorporating a schedule like 16/8 will greatly help weight loss and improve every day quality but extending the fasting window ever so slightly is where some of the potent health benefits real come from.

 Let’s recap what can be reasonably achieved by a 16-18 hour fast.